Pages

 Last week I was reading Pawel Brodzinski's blog post When You’re Losing Fight For Your People I asked myself "What will make you quit your job and find a new one ?".

-Personally, a salary increase is my last mover in this matter. one of my highest priorities in an employer is to have a very good work environment, before you start saying "very good is very elastic" i'll say a very good environment for me includes :
+Personally, a salary increase is my last mover in this matter. my highest priorities in an employer are:

-3- (this is the most important one) An environment with a space to grow and learn form your supervisors and senior colleagues.
+2- An environment with a space to grow and learn form my colleagues.

 When I start feeling one of these points are fading, the quest for a new job begins.